Get to know this year’s slate of incredible speakers.

 She is also working on a second book-length project, Revisiting the Southern Question: South Korea, South Vietnam, and the US South, which asks: How were South Korea, South Vietnam, and the US South connected during the Cold War period?
 What are the political, cultural, and affective afterlives of these historical encounters?
 You can check out Dr. Gandhi’s films on Vimeo.
 She also hosts a podcast, Distorted Footprints, through her Critical Refugee Studies class.

-Paula Chakravartty is associate professor at the Gallatin School and the Department of Media, Culture and Communication.
-Her research and teaching interests span comparative political economy, migration, labor and social movements, and decolonial and critical race theory.
+Paula Chakravartty is James Weldon Johnson Associate Professor at the Gallatin School and the Department of Media, Culture and Communication at New York University.
+Her research and teaching interests span comparative political economy, migration, labor and social movements , and the study of colonial and racial power.